 Recover unsaved drawings

-CET Designer will automatically check for partially saved files at start up.
+CET will automatically check for partially saved files at start up.
 If something went wrong during the saving process of a drawing or if the program crashed, an alert will be shown.
 The alert will show unsaved drawings if any are found.